vandabarata/pa_project/README.md

 <details open>
     <summary>Brief XML reminder</summary>
-    Using this framework assumes basic XML knowledge.
-[This page](https://www.w3schools.com/xml/xml_syntax.asp) offers a reminder of basic notions, in case you need that.
+    Using this framework assumes basic XML knowledge. <a href="//www.w3schools.com/xml/xml_syntax.asp">This page</a> offers a reminder of basic notions, in case you need that.
 </details>

 All you need to do is create a class that you intend to use as your root tag.